dustinhayes/JS-Unplugged/README.md

 ta; // ['b', 'c']
 ```

-Examples of apply usually involve functions as arguments as well as what call function combinators and function decorators.
 Lets take a look at `bind`. `bind` is similar to `call` in how it takes it's argument list, the major difference is that with `bind` the function is not called immediately, instead it returns a function.
 The function that is returned remembers the arguments that were passed in originally via closure.
-Just like `call`, the first argument is the `this` value, followed by a comma separated list of arguments.
-The function that gets returned expects zero or more arguments, and finally what gets invoked is the original function with all of the arguments pass as it's parameters, and with the `this` bound.
+Just like `call`, the first argument is the `this` value, followed by a comma separated list of zero or more arguments.
+The function that gets returned expects zero or more arguments, and what gets invoked is the original function with all of the arguments pass as it's parameters, and with the `this` bound.
 When we don't care about the `this` value, we pass `null`.

 ```javascript
 var every = function (func, arr) {